-APHIS received the following comment, "[The alternatives] are outlined as, "No Action," and "Insecticide Applications at Conventional Rates or Reduced Agent Area Treatments with Adaptive Management Strategy (Preferred Alternative)."
+APHIS received the following comment, "[The alternatives] are, "No Action," "Insecticide Applications at Conventional Rates or Reduced Agent Area Treatments with Adaptive Management Strategy" (preferred alternative) and "Experimental Treatments Alternative.
 While the RAATs are an improvement over conventional approval rates, this alternative should actually be two, one, Insecticide Applications at Conventional Rates and two, Reduced Agent Area Treatments with Adaptive Management Strategy.
 Lumping the two together means that supporting this alternative could mean pesticide application at conventional rates without RAATs.
 APHIS must break these into different alternatives."

-The EA states "Under Alternative A, the No Action alternative (here called the No Suppression Alternative), APHIS would not conduct a program to suppress grasshopper infestations.
+The EA states "Under Alternative A, the No Action alternative, APHIS would not conduct a program to suppress grasshopper infestations.
 Under this alternative, APHIS may opt to provide limited technical assistance, but any suppression program would be implemented by a Federal land management agency, a State agriculture department, a local government, or a private group or individual."

-Under Alternative B, the Preferred Alternative, APHIS would manage a grasshopper treatment program using potentially any of the three approved pesticides and application methods described in the EA Alternative B to suppress outbreaks.
+Under Alternative B, the Preferred Alternative, APHIS would manage a grasshopper treatment program using potentially any of pesticides and application methods described in the EA Alternative B to suppress outbreaks.
 The grouping of conventional methods and pesticide rates with the more commonly used RAATs procedures reflects the variety of approaches that the agency may need depending on treatment specific circumstances.

-APHIS received the following comment, "APHIS does not include an alternative that explicitly adopts and utilizes Integrated Pest Management."
+APHIS received the following comment, "APHIS does not include an alternative that utilizes Integrated Pest Management."